Who this guidance applies to

 When this guidance doesn't apply

-This guidance does not apply to requests for information we receive under the Official Information Act 1982 or when an individual requests their own information under the Privacy Act 1993 — Privacy and Official Information (POI) requests.
+This guidance does not apply to requests for information we receive under the Official Information Act 1982 or when an individual requests their own information under the Privacy Act 2020 (replacing the Privacy Act 1993 on 1 December 2020) — Privacy and Official Information (POI) requests.

 Information sharing and tamariki and rangatahi wellbeing and safety